 I’ve had the good fortune in the past couple years to attend multiple events held by the International Society for MacIntyrean Enquiry (ISME).
 (To answer the question that is most often asked when I first mention the ISME: yes, it exists!)
 The 2020 and 2021 events (the second of these happening last week) were virtual, for the unfortunate reasons of the COVID pandemic, but that virtual status did give me the ability to attend.
-Previously in summer 2019 I had a wonderful time this summer at a conference called To What End?, on the campus of the University of Notre Dame in Indiana.
+Previously in summer 2019 I had a wonderful time at a conference called To What End?, on the campus of the University of Notre Dame in Indiana.
 It was only unofficially the annual ISME conference, held in honour of Alasdair MacIntyre’s 90th birthday: unofficially on both counts, apparently because the guest of honour did not want to attend a conference named after himself.

 Attend he did, and it was my first (it could well be my only) chance to see MacIntyre in the flesh.
 But perhaps the more interesting phenomenon was to be in several rooms full of MacIntyreans.
 (And to find out that apparently others pronounce it “mac-in-TEE-ree-an” rather than the more obvious “mac-in-TIE-ree-an”.)
 It was a lovely opportunity to think and discuss more about the living thinker I have probably learned most from in my lifetime.
 And, perhaps, to observe the sociology of my fellow admirers of him: something MacIntyre would likely approve of, since his philosophy has always had a sociological bent.

 These conferences broadly confirmed an impression I’d got from the MacIntyre festschrift published for his previous decade milestone.
 That is: though the events were all very collegial and I never saw major disputes arise, the MacIntyrean community nevertheless seems significantly divided into left-MacIntyreans and right-MacIntyreans.